shariq1989/cookbook/content/recipe/Tandoori_Chicken.md

 * 1 tsp Cayenne Pepper
 * 1 tbsp [Garam Masala](https://amzn.to/3u0tvEX)
 * 1 tbsp Paprika
-* 1 tsp Red Food Powder, optional
+* 1/2 tsp Red Food Powder, optional
 * 1 cup Plain Full-Fat Yogurt
 * 2 tbsp Lemon Juice, plus lemon wedges to garnish
 * 2 tbsp Garlic and Ginger Paste
 * 1 tsp Kosher Salt
-* 7 Chicken Drumsticks, skin-on, bone-in
+* 8 Chicken Drumsticks, skin-on, bone-in

 #### INSTRUCTIONS

-1. In a food processor, blend the olive oil, coriander, cumin, turmeric, cayenne powder, garam masala, paprika, red food powder, yogurt, lemon juice, and garlic and ginger paste, and salt.
+1. In a food processor, blend olive oil, coriander, cumin, turmeric, cayenne powder, garam masala, paprika, red food powder, yogurt, lemon juice, and garlic and ginger paste, and salt until smooth.
-2. Mix the tandoori paste and chicken in a large bowl.
+2. Mix the tandoori paste and chicken together in a large bowl.
 Toss until the chicken is fully coated.
-Let it marinate in the fridge for 6-24 hours- the longer the better!
+Cover and marinate in the fridge for 24 hours.
 3. Preheat the grill by setting all burners to high, about 15 minutes.
 4. Turn off the rightmost burner and maintain a grill temperature of 325-350 degrees.
-5. Oil the grates and cook the drumsticks on the hottest side of the the grill, skin-down.
+5. Oil the grates and cook the drumsticks on the hottest side of the grill, skin-down.
 Cook until they become blistered, about 5 minutes.
 6. Flip the drumsticks and cook for another 4-6 minutes.
-7. Move the drumsticks to the rightmost side of the grill and cook skin-up for 25 minutes
+7. Move the drumsticks to the cool side of the grill (rightmost burner that you turned off) and cook the skin-side up for 25 minutes.
-8. Flip and continue cooking until chicken has reached over 170 degrees, for 20-30 minutes.
+8. Flip the drumsticks and continue cooking, until the chicken has reached over 170 degrees, about 20-30 minutes.
 9. Let the chicken rest for 10 minutes before serving.
 10. Garnish with lemon wedges and serve with [raita](https://www.jamilghar.com/recipe/raita/).